NYC Child Visitation Lawyers

 Standard visitation has always included alternating holidays, occasional weekends and a customary four week vacation in the summer.
 When there is a parent wanting additional visitation that a judge deems dependable, the judge could award a visitation schedule that is thoughtful and understanding.
-Family Courts want both parents to be fully involved in the raising of their children providing those children with a better future which is seen by the question the courts generally ask of “what is in the best interest of the child?”
+Family Courts want both parents to be fully involved in the raising of their children providing those children with a better future which is seen by the question the courts generally ask of “what is in the interest of the child?”

 Experienced Visitation Attorneys can help represent you while you are attempting to agree as to what the most visitation should be allowed for your children.
 This is a matter that can get confusing and tricky along with other aspects of a divorce.
 It’s necessary for the court to realize if the child will be in danger if left alone with one of the parents and if the non-custodial parent needs supervision during their visits.
 If supervision is required, it’s important to find the right person to administer the supervision like a reliable family member or an agency that specializes in these visits.
-All of these decisions are centered around the court’s need to find out “what is in the best interest of the child.”
+All of these decisions are centered around the court’s need to find out “what is in the interest of the child.”

 Making Changes to an Existing Visitation Order